bitloops/bitloops-language/documentation/docs/faqs.md

 sidebar_position: 6
 ---

-# FAQs
+# FAQ

 Below you'll find answers to the questions Bitloops gets asked the most.
 These are mostly related to the Bitloops Language.
 If you're unable to find your question/answer here, then please join our [discord community](https://discord.gg/vj8EdZx8gK) and ask one of the Bitloops team members directly - we would be glad to help!
-Alternatively, you may review our [Reference](), [How-to Guides](), [Tutorials](), or search the [GitHub Discussions](https://github.com/bitloops/bitloops-language/discussions) as the answer may be available in one of them.
+Alternatively, you may review our [Reference](https://github.com/bitloops/bitloops-language/discussions), [How-to Guides](https://github.com/bitloops/bitloops-language/discussions), [Tutorials](https://github.com/bitloops/bitloops-language/discussions), or search the [GitHub Discussions](https://github.com/bitloops/bitloops-language/discussions) as the answer may be available in one of them.

 We do aim to add more answers here in the near future!